Skip to main content

 • Habit templates are minimal compared to some competitors

 Our Honest Take: We built EasyHabits for the person who has tried five apps, deleted four, and wants something that just works.
+The checkpoint celebration system turns habit-building from an infinite grind into a journey with real milestones — that’s what keeps people coming back.
 If you’re overwhelmed by choice, start here free.

 For more details, check out our pricing page and features breakdown.